ThompsonBethany01/Best-Practice/README.md

 The requirements for sharing your project.
 If possible, include links, such as the link to a presentation.

 ### Acknowledgments
 Where you got the data, inspiration, etc.
+> Inspiration for all my Readme files from Maggie Giust's Heart Failure repository [here](https://github.com/magsgiust/heart_failure).

 ## Data Dictionary
 Describe the columns in your final dataset.
 Use [this link](https://www.tablesgenerator.com/markdown_tables) to easily create markdown tables.